bomoko/distributed_control_system/README.md

 # Distributed control system

-This code is meant to simulate one of two agents with different kinds of internal architectures for choice.
+This code is meant to simulate an agent with a particular internal architecture for choice.

 This code sucks, but I'm keeping it around because it's one of the earliest artefacts in the work that lead to my paper (with David Spurrett) on Robot control systems, [Robots in Casinos](http://www.tandfonline.com/doi/abs/10.1080/02580136.2016.1209931).

-The first is an agent that is controlled centrally using a utility function to determine it's best move - all options are pumped through the utility function and a plan of action is determined from there.

-The second has a distributed control system - implementing a riff off the subsumption architecture.
+The choice architecture is a distributed control system - implementing a riff off the subsumption architecture.

 It has several layers.